ontoportal/documentation/docs/_steps/initial_installation.md

 Virtual Operating System
 * Username: root
-* Password: you are prompted to enter your virtual OS password on the first boot
+* Password: Ontoportal  -- you are prompted to enter your virtual OS password on the first boot

+For the AWS AMI, the root password is provided by the cloud administration process.

 OntoPortal Admin User
 * Username: admin
-* Password: changeme
+* Password: changemeNOW

-For the AWS AMI installation, The default application administrator is 'admin' and the initial password is the Appliance ID.
+For the AWS AMI installation, The default OntoPortal application administrator is 'admin' and the initial password is the AMI Instance ID.

 ## Accessing the system